 Of course, there are limits: Too much sail area capsizes the boat in brisk winds.
 If the boat is designed too light, she will not take any kind of punishment.
 Too slim a hull design and the boat becomes a large Hobie Cat capable of only carrying your lunch.
 Of course, too long and large and you’d have to be Bill Gates to afford one.
 Then there are lot of additional and very important factors like underwater hull shape, aspect ratios of boards and sails, wet deck clearance, rotating or fixed rigging and so on….”
 Richard Woods

-All Catamarans are not equal, but all sailboats have two things in common: They travel on water and they’re wind powered, so the Catamaran design equations in the 2nd section of this page should apply to every catamaran from a heavy cruising Cat to a true ocean racer.
+All Catamarans are not equal, but all sailboats have two things in common: They travel on water and they’re wind powered, so the Catamaran design equations in the 2nd part should apply to every catamaran from a heavy cruising Cat to a true ocean racer.

 Richard Wood’s comments on catamaran design: